sifaka-ai/sifaka/CON.md

 ## Next Steps

-1. Create an architectural decision record (ADR) for state management patterns
+1. ✅ Create an architectural decision record (ADR) for state management patterns
-2. Implement automated tests to verify state management consistency
+2. ✅ Create a developer guide section on state management
-3. Gradually refactor remaining components to follow the established patterns
+3. ✅ Create static analysis rules to enforce the patterns
-4. Consider adding static analysis rules to catch inconsistent patterns
+4. Implement automated tests to verify state management consistency
-5. Create a developer guide section on proper state management
+5. Gradually refactor remaining components to follow the established patterns